 Some of us fail to act out of fear.
 What if my choice is the wrong decision?
 I would say this – it doesn’t matter.
 You have nothing to lose but the rut you’re in.
 Regardless of whether your choice resulted in a success or failure you will have moved to a different place.

 No one loves change or transitions.
 But thank goodness for them.
 Without them our lives would be exactly as we imagined in our teen years.
 For me, that would be too depressing to even consider.

 This week I am blogging from beautiful Raleigh, North Carolina.
 While Texas, where I grew up, is technically in the south, living in Texas is not considered southern.
 Texas, as we used to say is not a state, but a state of mind.
 Raleigh on the other hand truly represents the south and you can hear it in every soft, spoken word.
 The gentile way of life maybe dying some places, but not here.

-Posted on February 1, 2013, in Nancy Brophy and tagged attitude is everything, author, books, indie, Life changes, Nancy Brophy, publishing, romance writers, See Jane Publish, self-published.
+Posted on February 1, 2013, in General and tagged attitude is everything, author, books, General, indie, Life changes, publishing, romance writers, See Jane Publish, self-published.
 Bookmark the permalink.
 5 Comments.